weaimike/hello-world/README.md

 # hello-world
-my frisrt projection in github with name hello world show how to build project on github.
+my frisrt projection in github with name hello world.

+show how to build project on github.